-- Midlothian is the fastest growing Local Authority in Scotland which equates to more families moving into the area and an increasing need of more resources. - Continuing to try and reduce the number of children fostered and educated out-with Midlothian - The impact of welfare reform on the children and families we work with in terms of reduced income and/or increased outgoings for some. - Implementing the legislative changes required through the Children & Young People (Scotland) Act 2014 and the Social Care (Self-Directed Support) (Scotland) Act 2013.
-The implementation of the Named Person has once again been postponed until 2018. - Budget constraints, ever reducing budgets with increasing demands upon services. - Increasing number of referrals in relation to Mental Health issue amongst young people a) Budget and resource pressures affecting the Service include:
+- Midlothian is the fastest growing Local Authority in Scotland which equates to more families moving into the area and an increasing need of more resources. - Continuing to try and reduce the number of children fostered and educated out-with Midlothian - The impact of welfare reform on the children and families we work with in terms of reduced income and/or increased outgoings for some. - Implementing the legislative changes required through the Children & Young People (Scotland) Act 2014 and the Social Care (Self-Directed Support) (Scotland) Act 2013. - Budget constraints, ever reducing budgets with increasing demands upon services. - Increasing number of referrals in relation to Mental Health issues.

+a) Budget and resource pressures affecting the Service include: